Don't Guess Wrong: Apple, Google, and the Memory Science Behind Account Lockouts

 - If it fails once: pause.
 Confirm the email/username is right and the field has not autofilled the wrong account.
 Confirm the keyboard.
 Then allow yourself one more attempt — only if step 2 was a clear yes.

 - If it fails twice: stop.
 Do not type a third.
-Open
+For an Apple Account, tap Request Access in the lock alert (where Apple now shows it) or open

 That is the whole thing.
 Two attempts maximum, and only the second if you genuinely passed the bet-your-day test on the first.
 Anything beyond that is sunk-cost reasoning paying for a feeling-of-knowing that was never going to deliver.